mdcooper-mc/mdcooper-mc.github.io/content/about/finance.md

 ## Training Platforms

-I’ve designed and integrated training environments that simulate real-world trading, reconciliation, and risk workflows — enabling teams to rehearse operational scenarios, validate system behaviour, and accelerate onboarding.
+I’ve designed and integrated Murex-specific training environments that mirror production workflows across trade processing, reconciliation, and regulatory reporting.
+These platforms enable teams to rehearse operational scenarios, validate system behaviour, and accelerate onboarding with precision and reproducibility.

-These platforms include:

-- **Synthetic Trade Simulation**: Generating realistic FIX and FpML flows for testing trade capture, enrichment, and downstream processing.
-- **Regulatory Replay Engines**: Reconstructing historical market conditions to validate compliance logic under Basel, FRTB, and EMIR regimes.
-- **Reconciliation Sandboxes**: Isolated environments for testing provider-driven reconciliation logic, exception handling, and audit trails.
-- **Stress Testing Labs**: Configurable pipelines for scenario analysis, VaR modelling, and capital impact simulations.
-- **Training-as-Code**: Modular Hugo-based documentation and walkthroughs embedded directly into CI/CD pipelines and developer portals.
+One such environment includes CI/CD-driven refresh simulators that reduce full Murex environment rebuilds from eight days to under fifteen minutes — using Git-based automation to streamline configuration and deployment.
+I’ve also built Datamart replay engines that reconstruct historical VaR and MRA flows, allowing compliance teams to validate risk logic under real-world conditions.
+For secure messaging, I developed SWIFT signing labs that simulate HMAC-secured digital signature workflows, enabling robust testing of exchange message integrity.

+Authentication sandboxes provide isolated environments for rehearsing LDAP and Kerberos integration, including multi-factor authentication via RSA and federated identity flows.
+To support documentation and repeatability, I embed modular walkthroughs directly into Hugo-based developer portals, integrating training-as-code into CI/CD pipelines for seamless access and version control.

-These systems are built for reproducibility, runtime introspection, and strategic reuse — enabling teams to train with the same rigor they deploy.
+These systems are engineered for runtime introspection, strategic reuse, and operational clarity — ensuring that teams train with the same rigor and transparency they deploy.

 ---